-A Quality Coordinator has been appointed for each division in the Office (Patents, Designs, Trademarks, PCT and Administration).
+A Quality Coordinator has been appointed for each department in the Office (Patents, Designs, Trademarks, PCT and Administration).

-The manager of each technical team (computers and communications, mechanics, physics, medical devices, biotechnology, pharmaceutics and chemistry) in the Patents Division is responsible for the quality checking of the national Office Actions and the international reports produced.
+Team Managers for each technical field (computers and communications, mechanics, physics, medical devices, biotechnology, pharmaceutics and chemistry) in the Patents Department is responsible for the quality checking of the national Office Actions and the international reports produced.
+The Team Managers have taken charge of collecting sampled data, in accordance with predetermined criteria, of the percentage of citations in the national/regional phase abroad which are derived from the ISRs of the ILPO.